New South Wales Consolidated Acts

 (2) Where a person wishes to make a complaint under subsection (1), the complaint may, with the consent of that person, be made on his or her behalf by a member of Parliament.

-(a) take all steps necessary to facilitate the making of the complaint, and
+(a) take all steps necessary to facilitate the making of the complaint by the detained person, and

 (4) A complaint under subsection (1), and a consent for the purposes of subsection (2), must be in writing.